cefimenda/code-penguin/README.md

 # Code Penguin
-A developer community dedicate to requesting, creating and trading solutions to coding conundrums.
+A developer community dedicated to requesting, creating and trading solutions to coding conundrums.

 ## Why Penguins?
 Penguins are renowned in the animal kingdom for their generosity and we wanted our community to incorporate that pay-it-forward spirit.
 Penguins famously find the prettiest pebbles they can to give to others.
 Technically, their goal is to mate, but let's not stretch the metaphor too far.